dEAduction/dEAduction/CONTRIBUTING.md

 - The [official documentation](https://docs.python.org/3/).

-    There are dozens of online tutorials, if you are new to Python, be sure to choose one which covers classes (with heritage and usual decorators).
+There are dozens of online tutorials.
+If you are new to Python, be sure to choose one which covers classes (with heritage and usual decorators).

 - [The zen of Python](https://www.python.org/dev/peps/pep-0020/#the-zen-of-python).
 - A [guide](https://realpython.com/python-virtual-environments-a-primer/) to